-HarvestPlus is a joint venture between the International Center for Tropical Agriculture (CIAT) and International Food Policy Research Institute (IFPRI) and collaborates with multiple CGIAR centers and partner organizations.
+HarvestPlus is based at the International Food Policy Research Institute (IFPRI) and collaborates with multiple CGIAR centers and partner organizations.
 The Board of Trustees has delegated the responsibility for oversight of HarvestPlus to a Program Advisory Committee (PAC), which acts in effect as a Board of Trustees for HarvestPlus.
 The PAC includes the Directors-General of IFPRI and CIAT, one board member from the Boards of Trustees of IFPRI and CIAT, as well as experts from developing and developed countries, covering a range of disciplines.

 UNESCO Cousteau Chair in Ecotechnology & Chairman